AdobeDocs/campaign-standard.en/help/automating/using/workflow-control-group.md

 Click **[!UICONTROL Start]** to run the workflow.

-Once the workflow is run, the population of the control group is excluded and the message is sent to the remaining main target.
+Once the workflow is run, the population of the control group is excluded, and the message is sent to the remaining main target.

 The **[!UICONTROL Profile]** resource is updated as follows: if a profile was in the control group, the corresponding field is checked.